label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get elements for precision evaluation

 Get a sample of elements that are predicted as positive for the category by the latest model.
 This sample can be used to evaluate the precision of the model predictions: the user should label this sample of elements.
 After they are labeled, an invocation of the ['Run precision evaluation'](#run-precision-evaluation) endpoint will compare the user-provided labels to the model predictions to estimate the precision of the latest model.
+This endpoint can be used only in binary workspaces.

 ---